Youth First Kenya

 Youth First Scale-up

 After successful pilots of Youth First Kenya in Kajiado and Tharaka Nithi counties, conducted in 2018 amongst nomadic (Maasai) and rural populations, WorldBeing, in partnership with our local NGO partner, BasicNeeds BasicRights Kenya, entered into an extensive multi-year agreement with the Kenya Ministry of Education to scale and institutionalize Youth First Kenya nationwide.
-At scale, over 20,000 government junior secondary schools, 40,000 teachers, and 1.2 million youth annually will participate in the program.
+At scale, over time it is our intention to integrate wellbeing education into 20,000 government junior secondary schools, training 40,000 teachers and impacting 1.2 million youth annually.
+To date, nearly 5,000 teachers have been trained in over 2,000 schools, impacting over 188,000 students.

 This project represents a catalytic step to universalize mental health and wellbeing programming for youth in Kenya, so that no matter their background, identity, situation, or geography, youth will be able to access the skills for thriving.
-Once institutionalized, Kenya will represent one of the first Low-and Middle-Income Countries to offer such school-based programs nationally.
+Once institutionalized within the government education system, Kenya will represent one of the first low-and middle-income countries to offer such school-based programs nationally.

 Program Results